-Unfortunately, traumatic brain injuries (TBIs) or brain damage can result from almost any type accident— motorcycle wrecks, on-the-job injuries, car crashes, and even a tragic trip and fall case I once handled.
+Unfortunately, traumatic brain injuries (TBIs) or brain damage can result from almost any type accident— motorcycle wrecks, on-the-job injuries, car crashes, and even tragic trip and fall or slip and fall cases.

 The brain is a delicate, highly complex organ that’s easily damaged; that’s why it’s surrounded by our hard skulls!
 Injuring the brain doesn’t require literally bashing your skull in.
 As most of us now know, those concussions NFL players get despite heavily padded helmets are actually mild brain injuries.

 The real danger of many serious brain injuries is that they may be nearly undetectable.
 That's why doctors have created some highly detailed tests to diagnose them.
 An injured person might go for days or weeks after an accident without showing any signs that blood is slowly pooling in his brain.
 When symptoms appear, they’re often hard to put your finger on.
 Victims can seem almost normal, just “off.”

 So here’s the rule on brain injuries: if you think you have one, assume you do, until a doctor tells you otherwise.
 Your brain is irreplaceable and life you know it is at stake!
 Get medical help immediately.

 If you've got questions about a brain injury from an accident or workers' comp case in South Carolina, get legal guidance before it's too late, because you've got a lot at stake.
 Call toll free at 888-230-1841 or fill out a Get Help Now form to get FREE INFO with no obligation from an experienced Spartanburg accident injury and workers’ comp lawyer.

 Here are some common symptoms of brain damage from accidents, which I group in three basic categories.

 - Head wound, no matter how small.
 This includes bruising, especially black eyes.